ManhTrinhNguyen/Kubernetes0-Exercise/Google-Online-Boutique/README.md

   - If I want to delete all of those service I can use `helmfile delete`

-## Make my Frontend Accessible from the Browser (or anywhere outside Netword)
+## Make my Frontend Accessible from the Browser

 #### Step 6 : Deploy Ingress Controller by using Helm